A Nightingale flies in

-To celebrate International Nurses Day (12th May) and the anniversary of Florence Nightingale’s birth, we've taken a look back in time at how Nightingale started out on her path to greatness at a Harley Street hospital.
+To celebrate International Nurses Day (12th May) and the anniversary of Florence Nightingale’s birth, we look at how the pioneering nurse started out on her path to greatness at a Harley Street hospital.

 On 12th August 1853, the 33-year-old daughter of a wealthy landowner took up residence as the superintendent at the Institute for the Care of Sick Gentlewomen on Upper Harley Street.
 It was her first employment of any kind, but she came to it determined to make an impact.
 Her name was Florence Nightingale.